-- 1. The dissertation is clearly and effectively written with highest standards of grammar and format. - 2.
+- 1. The dissertation is clearly and effectively written with the highest standards of grammar and format (following the SBL Handbook of Style-2nd edition; be 220-250 pages in Chinese, excluding bibliography). - 2.
 The dissertation is written methodologically and shows the originality of the work. - 3.
 The dissertation shows understanding and mastery of the subject matter. - 4.
 The dissertation includes the critical evaluation of the previously published works on the subject. - 5.
 The argument of the dissertation is coherent throughout. - 6.
-The structure and organization of the dissertation are strong, comprehensive and coherent. - 7.
+The structure and organization of the dissertation are strong, comprehensive, and coherent. - 7.
 The dissertation represents an academic significant contribution to the subject. - 8.
 The dissertation integrates materials from the Chinese and Western academic world. - 9.
-The dissertation shows ability to draw insightful conclusions/implications.
+The dissertation shows the ability to draw insightful conclusions/implications.